Essential Website Maintenance – Thursday 9th January 2020

 start content

-Each engagement is different, but examples of personal and special category data that can be collected include:
+Each engagement is different, but examples of personal data that can be collected include:

 • name